 Twenty miles east of Laramie, WY is a place called Vedauwoo, a Precambric wrinkle in the earth where, over the millennia, natural forces sculpted a rocky oasis.
 Its name comes from the Arapaho word for “earthborn” – bito’o’ wu.
 Today it is a favored rock climbing destination.

-Every two years, the University of Wyoming Dance program presents a vertial dance performance on the flat rises of grantie at Vedauwoo.
+Every two years, the University of Wyoming Dance program presents a vertical dance performance on the flat rises of granite at Vedauwoo.
 The opportunity to photograph during rehearsals led to this series.
 I approached this work as a consideration of exploring metaphors for the spiritual made manifest in light and shadow, scale and human presence.

-Images were captured digital with a Canon 5D, 24 – 105mm lens, processed in Photoshop and printed with archival pigment prints on professional photography paper.
+Images were captured digitally with a Canon 5D, 24 – 105mm lens, processed in Photoshop and printed with archival pigment prints on professional photography paper.
 Image size is 4 x 6 inches.